 , become more productive

 .
 The fun begins Sept.
 25, 2016 with pre-launch specials available.
 Sign up now

-Don’t forget: you can always support the podcast by opening Amazon via EP when you do your online shopping—just click the banner link on our sidebar or the links provided in the show notes whether you’re on your computer, phone, or tablet.
-It adds one extra click to your process, zero added fees, but gives us just a little bit of extra support that pays off big time.
+Open Amazon via EP when you do your online shopping—just click the banner link on our sidebar or the links provided in the show notes whether you’re on your computer, phone, or tablet.
+It adds one extra click to your process with zero added fees.

 On this show with Ben Greenfield:

 What’s the deal with Veggie Wash and washing our produce?